 (Ofsted, October 2015)

-We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All of our staff maintain a culture of vigilance in all areas of school life.
 We have robust policies in place for ensuring the wellbeing of our children.
 These policies underpin our practice and values shared by every single member of staff in our school.
 Copies are available from the school office.

 Any concerns about children are passed through the members of staff who are trained as “Designated Safeguarding Leads” in the school, in compliance with the “sharing of information” guidance.

 Designated Safeguarding Lead: Mrs Rhona Miccoli (Deputy Headteacher)

 Deputy Safeguarding Lead: Mr James Broadbridge (Headteacher)

 Designated Safeguarding Link Governor: Dr John McKendrick (Chair of Governors)